What are the rules?

 It is important to note that the EPC rating of a property cannot be considered in isolation.

 Even if a property meets an EPC E rating, landlord are still responsible for providing adequate heating and thermal comfort.

-Future Fit Homes is working alongside Lewisham and Greenwich council to support landlords in improving their MEES.
+Future Fit Homes is working alongside Lewisham and Greenwich councils to support landlords in improving their MEES.

 Future Fit Homes is an initiative powered by South-East London Community Energy (SELCE), a non-profit co-operative formed in 2014 by a group of local volunteers who were concerned about the escalating pace of climate change and wanted to something about it in a local setting.